cloud-ark/kubeplus/README.rst

 `Kubernetes Operators`__ extend Kubernetes API to manage third-party software as native Kubernetes objects.
-Today, number of Operators are being built for middlewares like databases, queues, loggers, etc. This has led to tremendous choice in the platform elements for building application platforms.
+Today, number of Operators are being built for middlewares like databases, queues, loggers, etc.
 Current popular approach is to ‘self-assemble’ platform stacks using Kubernetes Operators of choice.
 This requires significant efforts and there is lack of consistent user experience across multiple Operators.